11 Top Ski Resorts in Utah, 2024/25

 Deer Valley is a skiing experience like no other in Utah, with first-class facilities, a good mix of terrain for all levels of skiers, strong snowmaking capabilities, and staff that go out of their way to make sure your skiing experience is fun.
 This skiers-only resort is just two miles up the road from downtown Park City and about 45 minutes from Salt Lake City.

-Last season Deer Valley made 16 million dollars of improvements, with the intent of making skiing easier and more accessible to more people.
-The marquee project was the new 10-million-dollar Burns Express Chairlift; it now runs from the Snow Park base area to Little Baldy Mountain, providing easy access to more gentle slopes.
+Over the past few seasons, Deer Valley has made 16 million dollars of improvements, with the intent of making skiing easier and more accessible to more people.
+The marquee project is the 10 million dollar Burns Express Chairlift; it now runs from the Snow Park base area to Little Baldy Mountain, providing easy access to more gentle slopes.

 Although it is known largely as a family resort, the mountain has surprisingly varied terrain, keeping even the most advanced skiers occupied.
 More than 100 runs are spread out over 2,000 acres and six mountains, with long and wide, family-friendly groomers on Flagstaff, Bald, and Empire Mountains, and steep glade adventures on Lady Morgan Mountain.
 The runs here are all well laid out with good fall lines.